qmlbook/qmlbook/en/ch07/index.rst

 Early on when QML was introduced in Qt4 there where some discussions about if QtQuick needs an ellipse.
 The problem with the ellipse is that others can argue other shapes need also be supported.
 So there is no ellipse in Qt Quick only rectangular shapes.
 If you needed one in Qt4 you would need to use an image or write your own C++ ellipse element.

-To allow scripted drawings Qt5 introduces the canvas element.
+To allow scripted drawings Qt 5 introduces the canvas element.
 The canvas elements provides a resolution-dependent bitmap canvas, which can be used for graphics, games or to paint other visual images on the fly using JavaScript.
 The canvas element is based on the HTML5 canvas element.

 The fundamental idea of the canvas element is to render paths using a context 2D object.
 The context 2D object, contains the necessary graphics functions, whereas the canvas acts as the drawing canvas.
 The 2D context supports strokes, fills, gradients, text and a different sets of path creation commands.